ryotabs/dsa-visualizer/README.md

-# YAAN - Yet Another Algorithm Visualizer
+# YAAV - Yet Another Algorithm Visualizer

 Another algorithm visualizer to get famliar with modern web technologies like React and stuff